CALL NOW

 Your truck accident attorney will help you determine the types of damages you may pursue in your case.

-Underride Accident Rates In The United States
+Underride Accident Rates in the United States

 According to statistics compiled by the National Highway Traffic Safety Administration (NHTSA), underride was a factor in 63% of rear-end accidents involving commercial trucks in 2008 alone.
 There were 532 fatalities linked to these collisions.